golang/proposal/design/56345-structured-logging.md

 	// Canceling the context should not affect record processing.
 	Context context.Context

+	// The program counter at the time the record was constructed, as determined
+	// by runtime.Callers.
+If zero, no program counter is available.
+	//
+	// The only valid use for this value is as an argument to
+	// [runtime.CallersFrames].
+In particular, it must not be passed to
+	// [runtime.FuncForPC].
+	PC uintptr

 	// Has unexported fields.
 }
     A Record holds information about a log event.
 Copies of a Record share state.
 Do not modify a Record after handing out a copy to it.
 Use Record.Clone to create a copy with no shared state.

-func NewRecord(t time.Time, level Level, msg string, calldepth int, ctx context.Context) Record
+func NewRecord(t time.Time, level Level, msg string, pc uintptr, ctx context.Context) Record
     NewRecord creates a Record from the given arguments.
 Use Record.AddAttrs to add attributes to the Record.
-If calldepth is greater than zero, Record.SourceLine will return the file and line number at that depth, where 1 means the caller of NewRecord.

     NewRecord is intended for logging APIs that want to support a Handler as a backend.

 func (r *Record) AddAttrs(attrs ...Attr)
-    AddAttrs appends the given attrs to the Record's list of Attrs.
+    AddAttrs appends the given Attrs to the Record's list of Attrs.
+It resolves the Attrs before doing so.

 func (r Record) Attrs(f func(Attr))
     Attrs calls f on each Attr in the Record.
+The Attrs are already resolved.

 func (r Record) Clone() Record
     Clone returns a copy of the record with no shared state.
 The original record